 Concept Schools offer students an individually-focused learning plan that guides them towards graduation and acceptance into colleges and universities.
 With a highly-skilled staff composed of STEM-educated professionals, students learn from teachers who are experts in their fields.
 The benefits of Concepts Schools over a traditional public school include:

 Concept Schools offer extracurricular activities that can be found at any public school, including clubs, sports, music, dance, and more.
-In addition, our schools offer robotics clubs, math competitions, and Ivy League Mentorship Program.
+In addition, our schools offer robotics clubs, math competitions.
 There is a constant focus on community and parent involvement.
 Students, parents, and staff members take regular trips together to local, national, and international locations.

 Preparing your child for life after graduation takes a pro-active approach and a high level of dedication.
 With a STEM-focused education from Concept Schools, your child will be leave school with the skills they need to succeed in in the jobs of the future.